 Wisconsin deputy not charged after new look at 2016 shooting

-Two special prosecutors have decided not to charge a Wisconsin sheriff’s deputy in the fatal shooting of a man sleeping in a park

 MADISON, Wis.
-(AP) — Two court-appointed prosecutors declined Wednesday to charge a Wisconsin sheriff’s deputy in the 2016 fatal shooting of a man sleeping in a park.
+(AP) — Two court-appointed prosecutors declined Wednesday to charge a Wisconsin sheriff’s deputy in the 2016 fatal shooting of a man sleeping in a park, saying they didn’t believe they could defeat a self-defense argument.

-The decision validates a district attorney’s finding years ago that Joseph Mensah had acted in self-defense when he shot Jay Anderson Jr., one of three people he fatally shot over a five-year span.
+The decision echoes a district attorney’s finding years ago that Joseph Mensah had acted in self-defense when he shot Jay Anderson Jr., one of three people he fatally shot over a five-year span.

 Mensah was a Wauwatosa police officer at the time but has since become a Waukesha County deputy.

-The special prosecutors, Milwaukee attorney Scott Hansen and La Crosse County District Attorney Tim Gruenke, said they couldn’t find any legal basis for charging Mensah.
+The special prosecutors, Milwaukee attorney Scott Hansen and La Crosse County District Attorney Tim Gruenke, spent months reviewing the case, consulting judges and attorneys and even conducting a mock trial with a jury and repeatedly found they couldn’t overcome the self-defense argument.
+Ethical considerations prevent prosecutors from charging cases they know they can’t prove beyond a reasonable doubt, Hansen said.

+“We’re sorry there’s nothing we can do to help heal those wounds, but there isn’t and that’s our conclusion,” Hansen told Judge Glenn Yamahiro as Anderson’s family looked on from the courtroom’s gallery.

 Mensah came upon Anderson, who was 25, sleeping in a car after hours in a Wauwatosa park in June 2016.
 Mensah said he fired after Anderson reached for a gun on the passenger seat, and Milwaukee County District Attorney John Chisholm declined to charge Mensah later that year.
 Chisholm also chose not to charge Mensah in the deaths of either of the other two people he killed.

-Anderson’s family disputed that Anderson had reached for the gun and their attorney used a obscure legal maneuver similar to a grand jury inquiry to persuade Milwaukee County Circuit Judge Glenn Yamahiro that there was enough probable cause to support charging Mensah.
+Anderson’s family disputed that Anderson had reached for the gun.
+Their attorney, Kimberly Motley, used a obscure legal maneuver similar to a grand jury inquiry to persuade Milwaukee County Circuit Judge Glenn Yamahiro that there was enough probable cause to support charging Mensah.
 I n December, he appointed Hansen and Gruenke as special prosecutors to review the case and file charges if they saw fit.

+Motley argued Wednesday that Gruenke and Hansen were required by law to file charges since Yamahiro ruled enough probable cause existed to support a complaint.

+“This law was put on the books... so that the courts could maintain this power to charge people... and protect people who are victims if the executive branch refuses and doesn’t do its basic job to protect victims,” Motley said.

 Mensah joined the Wauwatosa Police Department in 2015.
 That year, he fatally shot Antonio Gonzales, who prosecutors said had refused to drop a sword.
 Mensah killed Anderson the following year.
 In 2020, he shot and killed 17-year-old Alvin Cole as Cole fled from police following a disturbance at a mall.
 Mensah said he fired because Cole pointed a gun at him.
 That shooting sparked months of protests.